wprender/cloudbreak-docs/docs/azure/ui/short.md

 - connect your AZURE account with Cloudbreak
 - create some template resources on the UI that describe the infrastructure of your clusters
-- create a blueprint that describes the HDP services in your clusters and add some recipes for customization
+- create a blueprint that describes the HDP services in your clusters
 - launch the cluster itself based on these template resources